 An office with a high level of productivity-based competition between coworkers with no form of interaction outside of the office has a high chance of creating a toxic environment.
 This environment can lead to feelings of dread amongst employees and a decrease in their productivity.

-This post breaks down three effective ways to keep employees motivated and happy with a limited budget.
+This post breaks down four effective ways to keep employees motivated and happy with a limited budget.
 It discusses how employee satisfaction and engagement influences a company’s ability to succeed and how to address issues regarding declining employee engagement.

 Feedback and Strong Communication